tom-seddon/ADJI/README.md

 method, but many games overwrite the relevant OS workspace and so you may experience crashes or hangs.

-`Overlay` installs a short (max 20 bytes) routine somewhere in RAM to handle the hooking.
-There's no best place for this, so you'll be prompted for an address!
+`Overlay` installs a short routine somewhere in RAM to handle the hooking.
+(The routine is 15 bytes on the Master, and 18 bytes on the Electron.)
+There's no best place for this to go, so you'll be prompted for an address!

 The default of &150, which will be used if you just press Return when prompted, should be good for many games.
+If you still experience problems, unfortunately some experimentation may be necessary.
+These other options are all worth trying:

+- &100-&140 inclusive - also in the stack area
+- &880-&8A0 inclusive - the printer buffer
+- &380-&3C0 inclusive (disk only) - OS tape workspace

+If using the printer buffer, you must then avoid using the printer, and if using the OS tape workspace, you must then avoid using tapes!

-If providing an address in hex, precede with `&`, as per BASIC.
+When providing an address in hex, precede with `&`, as per BASIC.

 Once the questions are over, `*JSETUP` will install the hooks and finish.
 Last thing it does is print a `*JKEYS` (see below) or `*JJOY`